A Roots And Rockabilly Holiday Concert With JD McPherson And His Band

 MCPHERSON: Yeah.
 This is "All The Gifts I Need."

-GROSS: So there's another Christmas song I'd like you to do, and it's called "Ugly Sweater Blues."
+So there's another Christmas song I'd like you to do, and it's called "Ugly Sweater Blues."
 And a lot of people intentionally wear ugly sweaters to Christmas parties - really hideous ones.
-So did you ever have any, like, ugly sweater traditions or real-ugly sweaters that you were forced to wear?
+So did you ever have any, like, ugly sweater traditions or real ugly sweaters that you were forced to wear?

 MCPHERSON: Well, it was more of - so, you know, I'm a - I have three older brothers and an older sister.
 And they were all out of the house when I was born.
 I was a big surprise.
 And so it wasn't really sweaters, but my parents put me in these, like, velvet, like, tuxedos and, like, little ruffled pirate shirts and things like that.
 And there's all these really unbelievable pictures of me with this bowl haircut with these tuxedos and things.
 And, you know, I was 3 or 4 at the time, so it didn't bother me.
 But it's humiliating, right?